vcramos/vcramos.github.io/simple_linear_regression.md

 4. Homoscedasticity (Constant Variance):
 The variance of residuals should remain constant across all levels of the independent variable.

+### Evaluating the Performance of Simple Linear Regression

+1. Coefficient of Determination (R²):
+The coefficient of determination, R², measures the proportion of the variance in the dependent variable that is predictable from the independent variable.
+It is defined as:

 <!-- <img src="images/dummy_thumbnail.jpg?raw=true"/> -->